-DIR Level 4 At a Glance: Social Problem Solving
+DIR Stage 4 At a Glance: Social Problem Solving

-This post is part of a series, taking a quick look at each developmental level, according to the work of Stanley Greenspan and Serena Wieder in their DIR/Floortime framework.
-As a child grows, they add new skills to what they learned in the previous levels.
+This post is part of a series, taking a quick look at each developmental capacity, according to the work of Stanley Greenspan and Serena Wieder in their DIR/Floortime framework.
+As a child grows, they add new skills to what they learned in the previous stages.
 You can find the list of related posts here.

 Let’s consider how children usually learn.
 They have many opportunities to develop new skills through observation, trial and error, imitation, and apprenticeship.
 All children can learn and do more when they are supported by a learning partner – a parent, a teacher, or a friend.
 Practicing with others leads to the ability to do things independently.
 But other learning takes place too – how to listen, to observe, how to compromise and how to collaborate.
 They also see how others respond to challenges, and what people do when they are experiencing strong emotions like joy or frustration.
 So what we want to do is help our children do things together with us.